-Prison: A reference to a prison includes a reference to a young offender institution (young offenders are aged 18-20), secure training centre or secure children’s home.
+Prison: A reference to a prison includes a reference to a young offender institutions (which hold young people aged 15-21), secure training centre or secure children’s home.
 A reference to a governor, director or controller of a prison includes a reference to the governor, director or controller of a young offender institution, to the governor, director or monitor of a secure training centre and to the manager of a secure children’s home.
 A reference to a prison officer or prisoner custody officer includes a reference to a prison officer or prisoner custody officer as a young offender institution, to an officer or custody officer at a secure training centre and to a member of staff at a secure children’s home.

 Approved premises: Premises approved as accommodation under the Offender Management Act 2007 for the supervision and rehabilitation of offenders, and for people on bail.
 They are usually supervised hostel type accommodation.

 National Offender Management Service (NOMS): An executive agency of the Ministry of Justice, its role is to commission and provide offender services in the community and in custody in England and Wales, ensuring best value for money from public resources.
 NOMS works to protect the public and reduce reoffending by delivering the punishment and orders of the courts and supporting rehabilitation by helping offenders to change their lives.